-Riverside: perfect for a sunset meal, there is an elevated deck in the premises called as “Rapti Kinara” which gives vantage views of the Chitwan jungle-scape.
-With this option, guests can enjoy a taditional ‘sekuwa’ barbeque dinner on candle light.
+Riverside: perfect for a sunset meal, there is an elevated deck in the premises called “Rapti Kinara” which gives vantage views of the Chitwan jungle-scape.
+With this option, guests can enjoy a traditional ‘sekuwa’ barbeque dinner on candlelight.

 Private: other than having your meals in the comfort of your own room, you can also ask the lodge to prepare it by soft sandbanks of the River Rapti or under a tree with the light of oil lamps — it’s your call!